eskerda/bathy-usace/README.md

 The following will start dependent services, download a set of sample USACE data, generate contours and push them into a postgis instance.
-Finally open the demo website to see the map.
+Finally open the demo website to see the map at http://localhost:1337

 ```bash
 python3 -m venv venv